henriquelino/huey_producer_consumer_flask/README.md

 This consumer depends on chromedriver for tasks, so it should automatically download/update chromedriver then process any created task.

 ## Testing
-There are some example tests in [tests](/tests) folder in git root, as our producer dont have any relevant code, there are tests only for consumer flask endpoints and tasks.
+There are some example tests in [tests](/tests) folder in git root, as our producer don't have any relevant code, there are tests only for consumer flask endpoints and tasks.
 The tests are run using `tox` command, every environment runs all tests.

 ### coverage
-When using `tox` to test, coverage report are generated aswell, this can be served using:
+When using `tox` to test, coverage report are generated as well, this can be served using:
 `python -m http.server -d htmlcov` in project root, then [open it in your browser](127.0.0.1:8000)